geoB0/CSCI373/assign/hw2/index.md

 - If there are zero elements in the list, the list is said to be empty.
 - The maximum number of elements in the list is `N`.
-    At all times, the head and tail pointers store the addresses of the head and tail sentinel nodes, respectively.
-    The previous pointer of the head sentinel always points to nullptr.
-    The next pointer of the tail sentinel always points to nullptr.
-    If the list is empty, the next pointer of the head sentinel node is assigned the address of the tail sentinel; otherwise, the next pointer of the head sentinel node is assigned the address of the first node in the linked list (the front node).
-    If the list is empty, the previous pointer of the tail sentinel node is assigned the address of the head sentinel; otherwise, the previous pointer of the tail sentinel node is assigned the address of the last node in the linked list (the back node).
-    The next pointer of the kth node (1 ≤ k < n) stores the address of the (k + 1)st node, the next pointer of the nth is assigned to the address of the tail sentinel.
-    The previous pointer of the kth node (1 < k ≤ n) stores the address of the (k − 1)st node, and the previous pointer of the first node is assigned the address of the head sentinel.

 ### Member Variables